 Ivy’s mother invited some of her friends over to help celebrate Ivy’s birthday one year and there were a lot of games and party food.
-However, Ivy hardly took part in the celebration as she was worried that her blanket might get stomped on or have party food and soft drink spilt on it.
-The other kids would sometimes laugh at Ivy as they tried to get her to join in the party games, but she too busy minding her blanket.
+Ivy hardly took part in the celebration as she was worried that someone might stomp on her blanket or, worse, dirty it with party food or stain it with soft drink.
+The other kids some laughed at Ivy when she refused to join in the party games, but she was too busy minding her blanket to care.
 As long as it was safe, she was safe.

 Two days after the party, Ivy’s parents took her to the park and, instead of playing on the see-saws, swings or the roundabout, Ivy lay down on the park bench next to her parents, wrapped up like a caterpillar in a cocoon in the warmth of her blanket.
 She was peacefully watching the other boys and girls play when a large, brown dog started barking at some of the children and was making them panic by running around chasing them.
 The dog noticed Ivy lying on the park bench and ran towards her and her blanket.
 In an instant, the dog grabbed Ivy’s blanket and pulled at with its sharp teeth, nearly pulling her from the seat.
 Ivy managed to struggle out of her blanket and, once she was free, the dog quickly snatched it and ran away.

 Without her blanket, Ivy became filled with sorrow.
 It would take her hours each night to go to sleep, and she would no longer lie on the couch while her daddy read her a story.
 Her parents had taken her to the shops to try different blankets, but they were never good enough and none of them made her feel anywhere near as warm or as cosy as her special blanket.